spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 cargo install --git https://github.com/wasmcp/wasmcp
 ```

 Open a new terminal and then scaffold out a tool component with `wasmcp new`.
 Only basic dependencies and build tooling from Bytecode Alliance are included.
-TypesScript uses [jco](https://github.com/bytecodealliance/jco), Rust uses [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen), and Python uses [componentize-py](https://github.com/bytecodealliance/componentize-py).
+TypeScript uses [jco](https://github.com/bytecodealliance/jco), Rust uses [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen), and Python uses [componentize-py](https://github.com/bytecodealliance/componentize-py).

 Wasmcp does not include any language-specific SDKs.
 The [WIT](https://component-model.bytecodealliance.org/design/wit.html) language describes the framework boundary.